Share this Article

 Our Red Flag Policy is reviewed annually and updated as needed.
 Any changes to the policy are to be made by the Compliance Manager.

-Each state will have individual rules regarding red flags rules for identity theft.
+Each state will have individual rules regarding identity theft and red flag indicators.
 Because the Boot Camp panel is headquartered in California, they discussed a few rules specific to that state.

 - When a consumer claims identity theft, a debt collector shall send notice of its determination to the debtor no later than 10 business days after concluding the review.

-- If the debt collector has furnished adverse information to a credit reporting agency, the debt collector shall notify the credit reporting agency to delete the information no later than 10 business days after making its determination.
+- If the debt collector has furnished adverse information to a credit reporting agency, the debt collector shall notify the credit reporting agency to delete the information no later than 10 business days after making a determination that identity theft occurred.

-Be aware that these rules apply to the state in which a consumer lives, not the state where your business is located.
-If you are collecting across state lines, it is important to understand what is expected of your agency in each place you collect.
+Be aware that these rules apply to the state in which a consumer lives, and possibly the state where your business is located.
+If you are collecting payments across state lines, it is important to understand what is expected of your agency in each place you collect.